 We will need to know who is part of your marae.
 This might be:

 - wider community

 He aha ngā mahi i tō marae?
 (What does your marae do?)

-Please provide us with as much detail as possible on the activities of your marae.
+Please provide as much detail as possible on the activities of your marae.

 For example, your marae may:

 - provide facilities for hui, whānau gatherings, wānanga, community gatherings and meetings

 - organise events throughout the year, including cultural, sporting, local community, fundraising and educational events

 - run programmes such as training services, social services or health services

 - run events to promote the religious beliefs of your marae